ADA-GWU/3-concurrency-rumiyya24/README.md

 Step 2: Save the file as “ImageProcessor.java”

 Step 3: Open the Terminal and navigate to the directory where the java file is saved. “cd” command can be used to accomplish this.
-In my case, I navigated to the folder as:
+In my case, I navigated to the folder as: cd ~/IdeaProjects/imageProcessing/src

 Step 4: Compile the file using this command: javac ImageProcessor.java